The Guide for the Perplexed: Translations

 The original version of the Guide was written in Judaeo-Arabic.
 The first Hebrew translation (titled Moreh HaNevukhim) was written in 1204 by a contemporary of Maimonides, Samuel ben Judah ibn Tibbon in southern France.
 This Hebrew edition has been used for many centuries.
 A new, modern edition of this translation was published in 2019 by Feldheim Publishers.
 Another translation, which most scholars see as inferior, though more user-friendly, was that of Judah al-Harizi.

-A first complete translation in Latin (Rabbi Mossei Aegyptii Dux seu Director dubitantium aut perplexorum) was printed in Paris by Agostino Giustiniani/Augustinus Justinianus in 1520.
+A first complete translation in Latin (Rabbi Mossei Aegyptii Dux seu Director dubitantium aut perplexorum) was printed in Paris by Agostino Giustiniani/Augustinus Justinianus in 1520, and probably made by Jacob Mantino (Mantinus).
+A more well regarded translation was made and published by Johannes Buxtorf II in 1629 in Basle (Liber Doctor perplexorum).

 A French translation accompanied the first critical edition, published by Salomon Munk in three volumes from 1856 (Le Guide des égarés: Traité de Théologie et de Philosophie par Moïse ben Maimoun dit Maïmonide.
 Publié Pour la première fois dans l'arabe original et accompagné d'une traduction française et notes des critiques littéraires et explicatives par S. Munk).

-The first complete English translation was The Guide for the Perplexed, by Michael Friedländer, with Mr. Joseph Abrahams and Reverend H. Gollancz, dates from 1881.
+The first complete English translation was The Guide for the Perplexed, by Michael Friedländer, with Mr. Joseph Abrahams and Reverend H. Gollancz, from 1881.
 It was originally published in a three volume edition with footnotes.
 In 1904 it was republished in a less expensive one volume edition, without footnotes, with revisions.
 The second edition is still in use today, sold through Dover Publications.
-Despite the age of this publication it still has a good reputation, as Friedländer had solid command of Judeao-Arabic and remained particularly faithful to the literal text of Maimonides' work.
+Despite the age of this publication it still has a good reputation, as Friedländer had solid command of Judaeo-Arabic and remained particularly faithful to the literal text of Maimonides' work.

 Another translation to English was made by Chaim Rabin in 1952, also published in an abridged edition.

-The most popular English translation is the two volume set The Guide of the Perplexed, translated by Shlomo Pines, with an extensive introductory essay by Leo Strauss, published in 1963.
+The most popular English translation is the two-volume set The Guide of the Perplexed, translated by Shlomo Pines, with an extensive introductory essay by Leo Strauss, published in 1963.

+A new English translation by Lenn E. Goodman and Phillip I. Lieberman of Vanderbilt University was published in 2024.
+This edition attempts to highlight the conversational, emotionally resonant tone of the original text.

 A modern translation to Hebrew was written by Yosef Qafih and published by Mossad Harav Kook, Jerusalem, 1977.
 A new modern Hebrew translation has been written by Prof. Michael Schwartz, professor emeritus of Tel Aviv University's departments of Jewish philosophy and Arabic language and literature.
 Mishneh Torah Project published another Hebrew edition between 2018 and 2021, translated by Hillel Gershuni.